 Prime Minister Narendra Modi and US President Donald Trump held a warm and engaging phone conversation to review the progress of the India–US Comprehensive Global Strategic Partnership.
 Both leaders reiterated their commitment to strengthening cooperation across key sectors.
-Trade, Defence and
+Trade, Defence and Technology in Focus The discussion covered a wide range of areas, including

 US lawmakers have cautioned that President Donald Trump’s tariff hikes and visa policy changes are putting strain on the India–US relationship, one of Washington’s most important strategic partnerships.
 The warnings came during a House Foreign Affairs Subcommittee hearing examining bilateral ties.
 Tariffs and Visa Fees Criticised Congresswoman Sydney Kamlager-Dove said the